-Fertility.
+Fertility

-Some cancer treatments can cause infertility (a person's inability to have a child) for males and females.
+Some cancer treatments can cause infertility (a person's inability to have a child).
 Before your partner begins treatment they may need to make some decisions about taking steps to preserve their fertility.

 While you may not want to think about it, your partner might have to.